-The NP will be used by the BPC to:
+The NP will be used by the various Parish Councils and Meetings to:

 - guide comments on planning applications - negotiate with landowners and developers to achieve the best possible outcomes for the NA from any new development - lobby local authorities to support the residents' wishes and aspirations - aim to provide facilities requested by residents in survey feedback sessions, etc. where feasible.